DCV Session Manager Installation: Broker and Agent

 The DCV Session Manager is a set of software packages (broker and agent) and an application programming interface (API) that makes it easy for developers and independent software vendors (ISVs) to build front-end applications that create and manage the lifecycle of NICE DCV sessions.
 In addition to the information below this guide can be helpful: Getting started with managing NICE DCV sessions secured behind a NICE DCV Connection Gateway.

-Automatic Installation of the DCV Session Manager Broker and Agent on RH8/CentOS 8 and Derivatives
+Automatic Installation of DCV and the DCV Session Manager Broker, Agent and Gateway

-We have created an automatic script for RH8/CentOS 8 and derivatives which guides you through the installation of the following DCV Session Manager components:
+We have created an automatic script which guides you through the installation of the following DCV Session Manager components:

 • DCV Session Manager Broker